timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle I-Trust Fund Code/CHAPTER 98-TRUST FUND CODE/Subchapter A-Establishment of Trust Funds.md

     * (E) 9.71 cents per MCF (determined at standard temperature and pressure) in the case of compressed natural gas.

 * #### (3) Expenditures from Account
-  * Amounts in the Mass Transit Account shall be available, as provided by appropriation Acts, for making capital or capital related expenditures (including capital expenditures for new projects) before October 1, 2020, in accordance with the FAST Act or any other provision of law which was referred to in this paragraph before the date of the enactment of such Act (as such Act and provisions of law are in effect on the date of the enactment of such Act).
+  * Amounts in the Mass Transit Account shall be available, as provided by appropriation Acts, for making capital or capital related expenditures (including capital expenditures for new projects) before October 1, 2021, in accordance with the Continuing Appropriations Act, 2021 and Other Extensions Act or any other provision of law which was referred to in this paragraph before the date of the enactment of such Act (as such Act and provisions of law are in effect on the date of the enactment of such Act).

 * #### (4) Limitation
   * Rules similar to the rules of subsection (d) shall apply to the Mass Transit Account.